-- A. Recording: Maintain one copy of each submittal during the construction period for Job Order/Contract turnover document purposes.
-Post changes and modifications to Job Order/Contract turnover documents as they occur; do not wait until the end of the Project. - B. Maintenance of Turnover Documents and Samples: Store turnover documents and Samples in the field office apart from the Job Order/Contract Documents used for construction.
-Job Order/Contract turnover documents shall not be used for construction purposes.
+- A. Recording: Maintain one copy of each submittal during the construction period for contract turnover document purposes.
+Post changes and modifications to contract turnover documents as they occur; do not wait until the end of the Project. - B. Maintenance of Turnover Documents and Samples: Store turnover documents and Samples in the field office apart from the Contract Documents used for construction.
+Contract turnover documents shall not be used for construction purposes.
 Maintain turnover documents in good order and in a clean, dry, legible condition, protected from deterioration and loss.
-Provide access to Job Order/Contract turnover documents for the Owner's reference during normal working hours during performance of Job Order/Contract.
+Provide access to contract turnover documents for the Owner's reference during normal working hours during performance of Contract.